UKGovernmentBEIS/help-to-heat-GBIS/README.md

 On GBIS many files use LF line endings.
 If your git `core.autocrlf` config setting is `true` then these files will be normalised to CRLF on commit.
 This is fine for most files, but for the `*.sh` files in the `docker` folder these files **must** be LF for local development to work.
+Otherwise, you will see a `Illegal option -o errexit` error.

 Double-check your `docker` folder in the repo and verify that the shell files are LF.
 If not, you will need to run `git config core.autocrlf false` and change the line endings to LF.